-Beyond the video lectures and other resources with which you engage asynchronously, on your own time, Concord students meet with their professor in live synchronous classes called seminars over the Internet.
+Beyond the video lectures and other resources with which you engage asynchronously, on your own time, Concord students meet with their professor in live online synchronous classes called seminars.
 At the scheduled time, students sign into their professor’s classroom.
 You will see your classmates who are in attendance listed, and students often use the time before class to catch up or discuss the coursework through private messaging in the classroom.

 When the professor begins class, you will see or hear the professor through live streaming video or audio.
 You can ask a question, answer a question, or add to the discussion via video, audio, or classroom chat box.

 Concord professors are adept at generating lively debate and discussion through the synchronous seminar system.
 Some students have found it to be a more engaging experience than they had in their traditional classrooms.

 To add more convenience and flexibility, all classes are archived.
 If you miss a class, or want to review the discussion, you can access past classes through the platform.

 We know that some students want more help or practice than they can get through their courses.
 To support additional individual or group study, Concord Law School has developed the Academic Resource Center, which includes a pool of practice questions and study resources organized by year of study and by course.
 But we don’t expect you to just do it all on your own.
 Concord’s faculty and staff work with you to help you achieve your goals.